SagaLGIT/tech-bootcamp-ws/README.md

 > A [React hook](https://react.dev/learn#using-hooks) is like a tool that lets you add special features (like state and side effects) to your React components.

-The `useState` hook returns two variables - one that contains the value, and one that is a function that updates the state.
+The `useState` hook returns two variables - one that contains the value (the state variable), and one that is a function that updates the state variable.
 It can be used like:

 ```
   const [myState, setMyState] = useState(0); // 0 is the initial value in the state